JohtoSurfer/JohtoSurfer/README.md

 I'm a Full Stack Developer who loves coding, solving everyday problems, learning about the next big trend.
 I’m always up for a challenge, learning something new, and teaming up with other devs to build awesome stuff.

 What I'm About:
-* 💼 Junior Full Stack Developer.
+💼 Junior Full Stack Developer.

-* 🎓 Graduate in Database, Frontend, and Backend Development from Universidad Central de Venezuela.
+🎓 Graduate in Database, Frontend, and Backend Development from Universidad Central de Venezuela.

-* 🌱 Currently learning React, Laravel, algorithms and data structures.
+🌱 Currently sharpening my skills in React, Laravel, and algorithms/data structures to strengthen my foundation as a full-stack developer.

-* 💻 I have 2 years of experience in WordPress development, including responsive web development and working on projects like SACVEN's website.
+💻 2+ years of hands-on experience in WordPress development, including responsive web design, site optimization, and projects like SACVEN’s official website.

-* 🛠️ Recent Projects: Here, you can explore some of my favorite builds and projects that I’ve enjoyed working on.
+🛠️ Recent Projects: Working on a Laravel-based school management system, React apps, focusing on best practices in clean code, database design, and API integration.

-* 🌍 Open Source Enthusiast: I encourage collaboration and am always excited about new open-source projects.
+🌍 I'm always enthusiastic about contributing to open-source and collaborating on projects that solve real problems but open to anything to sharp my skills or have fun.

-* 📚 Interests: Aviation, Cars, Surfing, Fishing, Hikking, Video Games and the inner workings of computers.
+📚 Interests : Passionate about aviation, technology, and building meaningful digital solutions.
+Outside of coding, I enjoy surfing, hiking, and exploring how things work—from engines to software systems.

 <details>